(888) 815-0802Sign In

 Great follow-up questions uncover where the gold is buried.

 1. “Interesting.
 Tell me more about that.”
-Ok, it’s not really a question.
+Ok, it’s not a question.
 It’s more of a request.
-You’re saying ‘We’ve just scratched the surface on this topic.
+You’re saying, ‘We’ve just scratched the surface on this topic.
 I’m sure we can explore this further.
 Tell me more.’

 2. “Interesting.
 What else can you tell me about this?”
-This is where you signal the buyer that you sort of understand what they’re saying.
-However, clearly, there is more information they have to share about the topic to clarify your understanding.
+This is where you signal to the buyer that you understand what they’re saying.
+However, there is more information they have to share about the topic to clarify your understanding.

 So make sure you don’t hurry through discovery.
-Don’t be in such a rush that you close yourself off to the possibility of asking the great follow-up question.
+Don’t be so rushed that you close yourself to the possibility of asking the great follow-up question.

-Great follow-up questions can put you on the winning path because you’re showing a level of interest in truly understanding your buyer and their concerns that your competitors haven’t.
+Great follow-up questions can put you on the winning path because you’re showing interest in genuinely understanding your buyer and their concerns that your competitors haven’t.

 Follow Andy on LinkedIn.